run-ai/docs/docs/admin/config/allow-external-access-to-containers.md

     -p '{"spec":{"global":{"subdomainSupport": true}}}'
 ```

+For OpenShift, editing the Runaiconfig with the above command is the only step required to enable host-based routing.

 Once these requirements have been met, all workspaces will automatically be assigned a secured URL with a subdomain, ensuring full functionality for all researcher applications.

 ## See Also